jasonrowland86/Simon-Game/README.md

 # Simon-Game

-The object of the game is to repeat a randomly generated pattern by clicking on the same divs shown briefly and then hidden.
-The pattern complexity should increase and the player will try to accumulate the highest score possible until they fail.
+The object of the game is to repeat a randomly generated pattern by clicking the corresponding tile that lights up and makes a sound. the sequence is increased by 1 each round until the player loses.

 ## Technical Discussion